 - Share your feedback by joining our online workshop

-You can keep in touch by following Suzanne Rastrick, Chief Allied Health Professions Officer on Twitter @SuzanneRastrick and Shelagh Morris, Deputy Chief Allied Health Professions Officer @ShelaghDCAHPO.
+You can also keep in touch by following Suzanne Rastrick, Chief Allied Health Professions Officer on Twitter @SuzanneRastrick and Shelagh Morris, Deputy Chief Allied Health Professions Officer @ShelaghDCAHPO.

 @WeAHPs connects and supports the Allied Health Professionals community through #WeAHPs tweet chats and social media resources.